 With so many allergy sufferers in the world, allergy treatments are also plentiful and becoming more and more effective.
 Allergy medications or allergy shots may also help allow you to live safely with a cat.
-Ask your doctor about your options or whether a referral to an allergy specialist might be a good idea.

 Are Any Other Cat Breeds Better for Allergic People?